 Integral safety recognises the important roles of both process safety and personal safety.

 An 'integral' approach helps to generate the commitment required to establish a common ground in a new model of safety culture and leadership.

 Approaches seek to eliminate hazards through analysis, process mapping and organisational learning.

 Approaches focus on influencing individual’s mindsets, attitudes and actions either through intrinsic or extrinsic factors so that people work safely and influence others to do so, as well.

 The challenge facing organisation’s today is to create a safety approach that engages BOTH process and personal safety.
 Safety culture is seen as an essential context for sustaining both personal and process safety interventions.

-Cultural change comes from two directions – the application of advanced safety practices and deep transformation of values and assumptions., all underpinned by the 4 Intentional States; Commitment, Caring Actively, Curiosity and Interconnectedness.
+Cultural change comes from two directions – the application of advanced safety practices and deep transformation of values and assumptions, all underpinned by the 4 Factors; Commitment, Caring Actively, Curiosity and Interconnectedness.

 So, how do you do that?

 Measuring safety culture, leadership effectiveness and discovering the 'blind spots'.